projectcalico/calico/_includes/content/ctl-container-install.md

-## Installing calicoctl as a container on a single host
+## Install calicoctl as a container on a single host

 To install `calicoctl` as a container on a single host, log into the target host and issue the following command.